Robert G. Hale: Awards

 Hale's numerous military awards include the Legion of Merit, two Bronze Stars, the Meritorious Service Medal, the Army Commendation Medal, the Army Achievement Medal, the Armed Forces Reserve Medal with a 30-year hourglass device and the Expert Field Medical Badge.
 He is also recipient of the Army's Order of Military Medical Merit.
 The American Association of Oral and Maxillofacial Surgeons awarded Colonel Hale with the "Humanitarian Award" in 2009 with a standing ovation from the members in attendance.

 Private practice

 Hale first established a private practice in 1989.
 Hale returned to private practice in 2014 after his military retirement.
 He specializes in dental implant surgery and regularly treats complex cases.

+Inventions

+Hale has collaborated with the medical device manufacturer KLS Martin on the development of patient-specific surgical solutions for jaw deformities.
+Their work led to the creation of the KLS Martin PreProsthetic, which is the first FDA-approved device designed for the treatment of edentulous ridge deformities.
+The KLS Martin PreProsthetic Device represents a significant improvement over current implant technology, especially for patients with insufficient bone for conventional implant reconstruction.

 Publications

 Hale has written extensively on combat-related injuries and complications.
 His published works include: